Macintosh 128K: Cooling

 The unit did not include a fan, relying instead on convective heat transfer, which made it quiet while in operation.
 Steve Jobs insisted that the Macintosh ship without a fan, which persisted until the introduction of the Macintosh SE in 1987.
 Jobs believed that computers equipped with fans tend to distract the user.
 However, this decision was allegedly a source of many common, costly component failures in the first four Macintosh models.
-This was enough of a problem to prompt the introduction of several third-party, external cooling fan solutions such as the MacFan, the Mac N Frost, the Fanny Mac and the Kensington System Saver.
-These units fit inside the Macintosh's carrying-handle slot and produced a forced draft through the computer's existing ventilation holes.